jiho/autoplot/README.md

 # autoplot

 [ggplot2](http://ggplot2.org/) is a versatile plotting package which allows to produce almost any kind of plot from data stored as a data.frame, by combining unit elements.
 However, it requires the user to design the plot entirely, from scratch.
-Many R functions for statistical analyses (linear models, factorial analyses, etc.) output objects of a given class and allow to easily plot classic diagnostics using plot(), by defining a specialized method for this generic function.
+Many R functions for statistical analyses (linear models, mutlivariate analyses, etc.) output objects of a given class and allow to easily plot classic diagnostics using `plot()`, by defining a specialized method for this generic function.
 This package aims at reproducing this functionality in ggplot2 while benefiting from its improved versatility.
-It provides two sets of methods : (i) the fortify() methods extract data from the original object and format it as a data.frame; (ii) the autoplot() methods use these data.frames and leverage ggplot2 to produce diagnostic plots.
+It provides two sets of methods : (i) the `augment()` methods extract data from the original object and format it as a data.frame (see package [broom](https://github.com/dgrtwo/broom)); (ii) the `autoplot()` methods use these data.frames and leverage ggplot2 to produce diagnostic plots.

 ## Installation

 The package is under development and is not on CRAN yet.
 To install it, the simplest method is therefore

     # install.packages("devtools")
-    library("devtools")
-    install_github("autoplot", "jiho")
+    devtools::install_github("jiho/autoplot")

 ## Development